turingschool/backend-curriculum-site/module1/lessons/ruby_object_model_alt.markdown

 ## Bindings
 When you invoke a method on an instance, Ruby follows a pattern for locating the definition of that method.

+* Start by looking for a local variable
-* Start by going to its class
+* Check its class for a method
 * Look to that class's included_modules
-* Until you find the method, go to the superclass
+* Until it finds the method, go to the superclass
 * Once you find it, create a scope for that object

 After Ruby traverses modules and superclasses and locates the source of a method, a scope is created called a `Binding`.
 [Binding](https://ruby-doc.org/core-2.4.1/Binding.html) is an actual Ruby class that captures the context in which code is executed.
 The binding retains the context for future use, including relevant variables, methods, the value of self (the instance in which they are operating), and some other contextual details.